St Mary's Church, Walthamstow: History

 Internal galleries to provide extra seating for the congregation were added in the 18th century, the first being constructed at the west end of the church in 1710, with further galleries being built in the north and south aisles during the course of the century.
 In 1819, the aisle galleries were linked with the western one, and the walls of the nave at the west end were increased in height.
 At the same time, the old windows of the nave were bricked up and the present Gothic Revival ones cut.
 In 1843, the rest of the walls of the church were increased in height to match that of the west end, and the pillars of the nave were heightened and remodelled to their present shape, leaving only the column bases as the final remnant of the 12th-century church above ground level.
 A rose window was also inserted in the east wall of the chancel.
 The new parish of St Peter's was split off from the parish in 1845.

-In 1876, the galleries were 'thrown back' from the nave pillars (i.e. reduced in width by one half), an older plaster ceiling was removed and a roof of stained wood installed.
+In 1876, the galleries were 'thrown back' from the nave pillars (i.e., reduced in width by one half), an older plaster ceiling was removed, and a roof of stained wood was installed.
 The private box pews which had accrued in the nave since the Reformation were also removed and replaced by open benches which were, in turn, superseded by the current pews in the 1920s, together with oak panelling to the rear and sides of the church and in the galleries as a First World War memorial.
 Choir stalls of carved oak were given to the church by Sir William Mallinson in 1939 in memory of his father.